-- INSPECT FLUE PIPES, JOINTS AND SEALS REGULARLY TO ENSURE THAT SMOKE AND FLUE GASES ARE NOT DRAWING INTO, AND ARE NOT BEING CIRCULATED BY THE AIR-CIRCULATION SYSTEM. - CLEANING OF THE HEAT EXCHANGER, FLUE PIPE, CHIMNEY AND DRAFT INDUCER (IF USED), IS ESPECIALLY IMPORTANT AT THE END OF THE HEATING SEASON TO MINIMIZE CORROSION DURING THE SUMMER MONTHS CAUSED BY THE ACCUMULATED ASH. - · Never use chemicals or gasoline to start or maintain your fire. - Do not burn oil, garbage, trash, plastic, or any fuel other than wood or coal in your furnace.
-Doing so will void the warranty. - DO NOT operate your furnace with the fuel bypass rod open; the handle must be pushed all the way in (except when refueling). - DO NOT leave the ash pan inside your furnace during operation.
+- INSPECT FLUE PIPES, JOINTS AND SEALS REGULARLY TO ENSURE THAT SMOKE AND FLUE GASES ARE NOT DRAWING INTO, AND ARE NOT BEING CIRCULATED BY THE AIR-CIRCULATION SYSTEM. - CLEANING OF THE HEAT EXCHANGER, FLUE PIPE AND CHIMNEY IS ESPECIALLY IMPORTANT AT THE END OF THE HEATING SEASON TO MINIMIZE CORROSION DURING THE SUMMER MONTHS CAUSED BY THE ACCUMULATED ASH. - Never use chemicals or gasoline to start or maintain your fire. - Do not burn oil, garbage, trash, plastic, or any fuel other than wood or coal in your furnace.
+Doing so will void the warranty.